Do You Pay Taxes On Workers’ Comp Checks?

 Do payments from workman’s comp cause other tax problems?

-Though you don’t have to pay taxes on workers’ comp checks in Michigan you still need to watch out for other income during the calendar year.
-An employee may still owe taxes on retirement plan contributions or other benefits paid by the employer.
-This includes Sickness & Accident (S&A), Extended Disability Benefits (EDB), Short-Term Disability Benefits (STD), and Long-Term Disability Benefits (LTD).
+Though you don’t have to pay taxes on workers’ comp checks in Michigan you still need to watch out for other income during the year.
+This includes Sickness & Accident (S&A), Extended Disability Benefits (EDB), Short-Term Disability Benefits (STD), Long-Term Disability Benefits (LTD), and retirement payments.

 Related information: